E4-Computer-Engineering/beegfs-ansible/CONTRIBUTING.md

     ```

 2. Make your changes and create the PR.
-3. Wait for the GitHub workflows to complete succesfully.
+3. Wait for the GitHub workflows to complete successfully.

 ## Creating a new role